original-picture/JUCE/README-new.md

 ### Workarounds
 This is a list of bugs and quirks in the underlying platform specific APIs that I've had to work around.
-My hope is that this will be useful to the JUCE maintainers and other developers working on windowing
+My hope is that this will be useful to the JUCE maintainers and/or any other developers working on windowing

 ### Changes to existing parts of JUCE